Skip to content

 Original vs Resolved Compositions

-The advanced cleaning process transforms raw extracted compositions into standardized, resolved forms.
-Both versions can be preserved for traceability in custom implementations using the DataCleaner class directly with the apply_advanced_cleaning parameter.
+The optional cleaning steps transform raw extracted compositions into standardized, resolved forms.
+Both versions can be preserved for traceability in custom implementations using the DataCleaner class directly with the cleaning_steps parameter.
 This allows you to maintain both the original extracted composition (for reference and validation) and the fully resolved composition (for analysis and database storage).

 Next Steps